skarceski/skarceski.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me - Yale Quan"
+title: "About Me - Steven M. Karceski"
 excerpt: "About me"
 author_profile: true
 redirect_from: